BioloGRuiz/Assignment-Answers_Bioinfo_Progamming_Challenges/Assignment_4/README.md

 * One interesting way would be **including a third species** (ideally related to Arabidopsis and S. pombe.), and perform some **clustering method** such as COG search (cluster of orthologous genes), based on *best reciprocal hits*.

-* There are multiple *Tools and Methodologies* that are currently developing in this field, such as **Pipelines for building Ortholog Data Sets**, **Comprehensive Visual Exploration in Orthology and Paralogy Analysis**, and many more examples, as *this article* shows (https://doi.org/10.3389/fgene.2017.00165)
+* There are multiple *Tools and Methodologies* that are currently being developped in this field, such as **Pipelines for building Ortholog Data Sets**, **Comprehensive Visual Exploration in Orthology and Paralogy Analysis**, and many more examples, as *this article* shows (https://doi.org/10.3389/fgene.2017.00165)